 Getting into the habit of sorting your laundry according to color as well as washing temperature will help avoid shrinkage.
 Remember too that your washing machine and tumble dryer might offer programs for specific fabrics as well, like a jeans cycle.
 Sort your laundry accordingly if you’re going to use one of these fabric-specific cycles.
 For more laundry tips, check out our guide on how to load your washing machine and tumble dryer properly.

 This goes hand in hand with choosing the right temperature, as certain cycle will automatically set the washing temperature.

-If you’re washing woollen items for example, be sure to choose a woollens cycle if your washing machines offers one.
+If you’re washing woolen items for example, be sure to choose a woolens cycle if your washing machines offers one.
 Not only will this cycle reduce the washing temperature, it will reduce the spin speed, resulting in a gentler wash and less shrinkage.

 Step 4: Be smart when it comes to drying

 Again, paying attention to care labels is key here.
 If the label indicates that the garment isn’t suitable for tumble drying, it’s not worth risking it.
 However, if it indicates that the item can be tumble dried, make sure you choose the right temperature setting.
 Drying clothes which require a low heat on a high heat setting is likely to result in shrinkage.
 Again, if your tumble dryer offers fabric-specific programs, be sure to use these.